 Say what needs to be said without assigning motives-

-None of us can possibly know why anyone does what they do.
+No one but God knows why anyone does what they do.
 Therefore, it is critical that we be very careful about accusing people of doing things out of motives that we do not know for an absolute fact they have (Proverbs 3:7).

 Don’t write a letter-

 Seriously.
 A text can be a great way to arrange a meeting and it might be helpful for you to write down your thoughts and concerns before you go into a meeting.
 There is nothing wrong with taking notes into a meeting.
 That said, letters are a one-way conversation that offer zero opportunity for true understanding of both sides of a given issue.
-If you aren’t ready for a face-to-face conversation you are not ready for a conversation.
+If you aren’t ready for a face-to-face conversation you are probably not ready for a conversation.